Become a Kernel

 What does a Kernel do?

-NTFB Kernels lead volunteers in three areas: Production, Promotion, and Projects.
+An NTFB Kernel is a volunteer leader in one of three areas: Production, Promotion, and Projects.

 Perfect for organized individuals who enjoy routine